janoskocs/janoskocs/README.md

 <h1 align="center">Hi 👋, I'm János :)</h1>
 <p>I’m a full stack developer working with JavaScript, TypeScript, React, Node, SQL and MongoDB.
 My current interests are: AWS, nginx, CI/CD, and testing with Jest and Vitest.

-I’m driven by that “wow, you built that?” and the belief that I can make a real impact with software.
 Oh, I also blog about code and I enjoy writing technical tutorials! 📖

 Portfolio: https://janoskocs.com